 Tooth sensitivity after a filling

-Pain after a filling is uncommon, but it’s more likely you’ll experience tooth sensitivity for a day or two.
+Pain after a filling is uncommon, but if you find your teeth sensitive after filling, don't worry a little sensitivity is normal.
 In particular, recently filled teeth can be sensitive to hot and cold foods and drinks.
 If you notice this problem, avoid these triggers for several days and see if the sensitivity reduces.

 You could also use a special toothpaste for sensitive teeth for a while, and try to avoid biting down directly on the filling.
 If your tooth sensitivity after a filling is really bothering you, an anti-inflammatory painkiller like ibuprofen should help.